iamdcj/reacts/jsx/README.md

 # JSX

-JSX is an extension of regular JavaScript, which allows engineers to code UI components, but with the added benefit of possessing the full power of JS.
+JSX is the language engineers use to build components in React.
+It extends regular JavaScript, allowing engineers to code UI components the full power of JS.

 > It is used to describe what the UI should look like.

----

 ### Separation of Concerns